-The Drug List includes brand name drugs, generic drugs, and biosimilars.
+The "Drug List" includes brand name drugs, generic drugs, and biosimilars.

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
 Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the drug list, when we refer to "drugs," this could mean a drug or a biological product.
+On the "Drug List," when we refer to drugs, this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
 Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
 Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
-There are generic drug substitutes or biosimilar alternatives available for many brand name drugs and some biological products.
+There are generic drug substitutes available for many brand name drugs and some biological products.